flyteorg/flyte/cookbook/case_studies/house_price_prediction/README.rst

 A typical house price prediction model isn’t dynamic, but a task has to be dynamic when multiple regions are involved.

-To learn more about dynamic workflows, refer to `Write a dynamic task <https://docs.flyte.org/projects/cookbook/en/latest/auto_core_intermediate/dynamics.html>`__.
+To learn more about dynamic workflows, refer to :std:doc:`auto/core/control_flow/dynamics`.

 Dataset
 =======